defnotkevz/zettelkasten/video poc.md

 https://dev.to/jacksbridger/build-your-own-ai-video-editor-with-nodejs-assemblyai-streampot-hosted-25h9

-generate-viral-clips
-- subtitles as string "named as transcript"
-- words
-- response ->

 ## cleaning up

 we need to write smoke tests (e2e) for every feature flow. so if some bugs in another feature causes an issue in another feature, we can be notified.